10 Ways to Make Your Job More Tolerable

-Career goals helps you remember your “why” which we will get into more detail in a second.
+Career goals help you remember your “why” which we will get into more detail in a second.

 The best solution to being a compulsive complainer is to cultivate gratitude.
-In fact, gratitude is one of the five key habits that makes people happy.
+Gratitude is one of the five key habits that make people happy.
 The human brain is conditioned to focus on the negatives or the bad things in our lives which can cause some people to become a habitual complainer.
 Luckily, we can proactively mitigate this by expressing gratitude for the things we DO have in our lives.
 This can be applied to your job as well.